Colorado Initiative for Inclusive Higher Education

 The programs require a high level of engagement on the part of the student.
 Beyond being dedicated to their studies (3 courses/semester), students are expected to engage in paid student employment, participate in clubs or campus activities that interest them, and create a personal portfolio.
 Check out the IN! website to learn more.

 Much like typical college experiences, students will need a variety of funding sources.
 They may be able to access support from the Division of Vocational Rehabilitation (DVR) to cover some of the cost of college.
 DVR stated: “Services are very individualized, so families are encouraged to discuss available supports with their counselor.”

 Additionally, Colorado programs are in the process of obtaining their Comprehensive Transition Program certification, which will open up the opportunity to gain Federal Financial Aid, Pell Grants and Work Study positions.

 More questions?
 Get in touch with IN!

-(Shelby is the Outreach Coordinator, but she will be able to direct you to the right person for your questions.)
+(Shelby is the Education & Outreach Program Coordinator; if she cannot answer your questions, she will be able to direct you to the right person.)